 How to determine unsafe WordPress plugins

-You may not be code savvy to tell if a plugin is properly configured but there are other signs you can use to spot an unsafe WordPress Plugin.
-When you do spot any of these signs it is best to steer clear than attempt a trial.
+You may not be code-savvy to tell if a plugin is properly configured but there are other signs you can use to spot an unsafe WordPress Plugin.
+When you do spot any of these signs it is best to steer clear than attempting a trial.
 A trial may be detrimental to your website.

 Unsafe WordPress plugins have poor ratings